Two-stroke diesel engine: History

 According to the engineer who drew up Rudolf Diesel‘s design for one of the first operational diesel engine, Motor 250/400, Imanuel Lauster, Diesel did not originally intend using the two-stroke principle for the diesel engine.
 Hugo Güldner designed what is believed to be the first operational two-stroke diesel engine in 1899, and he convinced MAN, Krupp and Diesel to fund building this engine with ℳ 10,000 each.
 Güldner's engine had a 175 mm work cylinder, and a 185 mm scavenging cylinder; both had a stroke of 210 mm.
 The indicated power output was 12 PS.
 In February 1900, this engine ran under its own power for the first time.
 However, with its actual power output of only 6.95 PS and high fuel consumption of 380 g·PS^{−1}·h^{−1} (517 g·kW^{−1}·h^{−1}), it did not prove to be successful; Güldner's two-stroke diesel engine project was abandoned in 1901.

-In 1908, MAN Nürnberg offered single-acting piston two-stroke diesel engines for marine use, the first engine from MAN Nürnberg was made in 1912 for an electric power plant.
+In 1908, MAN Nürnberg offered single-acting piston two-stroke diesel engines for marine use, the first double-acting piston engine from MAN Nürnberg was made in 1912 for an electric power plant.
 In collaboration with Blohm + Voss in Hamburg, MAN Nürnberg built the first double-acting piston two-stroke engine for marine use in 1913/1914.
 Paul Henry Schweitzer argues that the opposed piston two-stroke diesel engine was originally invented by Hugo Junkers.
 During World War I, MAN Nürnberg built a six-cylinder, double-acting piston, two-stroke diesel engine with a rated power of 12400 PS.
 MAN moved their two-stroke diesel engine department from Nürnberg to Augsburg in 1919.

 By 1939, several two-stroke diesel types were in widespread use, and others were being developed for high-power applications.